Church of Our Lady of Nazareth of Engenho Itaperoá: Protected status

 The Igreja de Nossa Senhora de Nazaré was listed as a historic structure by the State of Sergipe on January 6, 1984 under Decree No. 6.128 of 1984.
 It is one of two protected rural chapel structures in São Cristóvão, the other being the Chapel of Our Lady of the Conception of Engenho Poxim.

 Access

-The Church of Our Lady of Nazareth of Engenho Itaperoá is located on private property, but visible from a rural road that connects BA-101, the highway that crosses much of the east coast of Brazil, to the city of São Cristóvão.
+The Church of Our Lady of Nazareth of Engenho Itaperoá is located on a private property, but visible from a rural road that connects BA-101, the highway that crosses much of the east coast of Brazil, to the city of São Cristóvão.